-Whistleblowers, or qui tam relators, who come forward with valuable information regarding a corporation’s fraud against the government, including PPP loan abuse, may receive a whistleblower reward.
-Whistleblower rewards are a percentage of the defrauded funds that are successfully recovered under a qui tam lawsuit or whistleblower claims involving the SEC, IRS, or CFTC.
+Whistleblowers, also known as qui tam relators, who come forward with valuable information regarding a corporation’s fraud against the government may receive a whistleblower reward.
+Examples of reportable fraud include health care scams, PPP loan abuse, securities and banking fraud, and more.
+Whistleblower rewards are determined based on a percentage of the defrauded funds that are successfully recovered under a qui tam lawsuit or through a whistleblower claim involving the SEC, IRS, or CFTC.

 What is a Whistleblower Reward?

 In the U.S., an employee or other individual who files a claim with proof of a company’s fraud against the government is defined as a whistleblower.
 A whistleblower or qui tam relator who files a successful whistleblower claim is paid a financial award in the amount of between 15 and 25 percent of the total defrauded funds that are recovered by the government if the government agrees to come on to the case.
 In cases where the government does not join and the qui tam relator and their attorney pursue the case on their own, the whistleblower is eligible to receive up to 30 percent of the successfully recovered funds.

 How Do You Get Paid for Whistleblowing?